CyberIQ-ai-llc/Vulnscan/README.md

 When finished, Vulnscan will display the output of the Nmap/Vulners scan in a web browser

-I plan to make a video of the latest version https://www.youtube.com/watch?v=bz-YNAqkEdw&list=PL-wIeEEXVEaNRC2XkOeo8crDXoiToTA9E&index=1
+I plan to make a video of the latest version the video below is of the old vervion
+https://www.youtube.com/watch?v=bz-YNAqkEdw&list=PL-wIeEEXVEaNRC2XkOeo8crDXoiToTA9E&index=1

 Give execute rights to the scripts: